elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- A treasure! but it's me who's asking for my stolen treasure!
+- A treasure!
+I'm the one who asks for his stolen treasure!
 - London!
 Paris!
 New York!
 Amsterdam!
 - {:.pr} I see them all gathered around me like stars, like triumphal moons
 - and I want with my bad eyes, my rotten breath my braille fingers in